-The Offering consists of an offering of up to [•] GDRs excluding GDRs sold in the Over-allotment Option, with one GDR representing an interest in one Class A Share.
+The Offering consists of an offering of up to 62,111,802 GDRs excluding GDRs sold in the Over-allotment Option, with one GDR representing an interest in one Class A Share.
 The GDRs are being offered outside the United States in reliance on Regulation S and within the United States to QIBs in reliance on Rule 144A or another exemption from, or in a transaction not subject to, registration under the Securities Act.

-Under the terms of, and subject to, the conditions contained in the Underwriting Agreement dated [•] 2013 entered into amongst the Issuer, the Selling Shareholders, the JGCs and the JBRs, the JGCs and the JBRs named below have severally agreed to procure subscribers or purchasers for, or to themselves purchase, at the Offer Price, the number of GDRs in the aggregate amount as specified in the table.
-The Issuer and the Selling Shareholders have agreed to make available, at the Offer Price, to the JGCs and the JBRs, the following number of GDRs for such purpose:
+Under the terms of, and subject to, the conditions contained in the Underwriting Agreement dated 22 October 2013 entered into amongst the Issuer, the Selling Shareholders, the JGCs and the JBRs, the JGCs and the JBRs named below have severally agreed to procure subscribers or purchasers for, or to themselves purchase, at the Offer Price, the number of GDRs in the aggregate amount as specified in the table.
+The Issuer and the Selling Shareholders have agreed to make available, at the Offer Price, to the JGCs and the JBRs, the following number of GDRs in respect of the Offering and the Over-allotment Selling Shareholders have agreed to make available, at the Offer Price, to the Stabilising Manager, the following number of GDRs in respect of the Over-allotment Option for such respective purposes: